-It is not just about why companies are using social media, but actually whether they improve their actions based on feedback they have received via Social Media According to our survey,74% of companies that use social media utilize variable feedback they receive (Chart on The Right), 63% of companies do not respond to the feedback to help with business improvement.
+It is not just about why companies are using social media, but actually whether they improve their actions based on feedback they have received via Social Media According to our survey, 74% of companies that use social media to utilize variable feedback they receive (Chart on The Right), 63% of companies do not respond to the feedback to help with business improvement.

 Improving on marketing efforts and understanding the competitive landscape are the primary business uses of social media.
 Respondents reported that they were using social media for media relations, market research, reaching key influences, and product/service reviews (statistics vary between b2c and b2b companies).